Kanban-Zai/kanban-zai-version-1.0/modules/3-process.md

                                   Zeitgeist

 The viable part of your idea sits at the intersection of the 3 rings.
 The larger the intersection the more viable the idea.
-The goal is to make that intersection as large as possible and fit as much in there as they can THAT IS RELEVANT to the idea at hand.
-Only this way can you get a clear picture of the product.
+The goal is to make that intersection as large as possible and fit as much in there as possible THAT IS RELEVANT to the idea at hand.
+Only this way can you get a clear picture.

 Of course the Z.D.O.F is a communication concept rather than a magical measuring tool.
 Discovering the viability and realizing and idea are a hard problem that generally requires multiple collaborators.
+Do not minimise lightly this part of the process.

 As the saying goes.
 The feet walk where the eyes lead.
 It does not work that well the other way around.
-Do not neglect this part of the process.

 ### Descoping.
 At this point there will be a product starting to form.
 To build an epic you must now winnow it down to just the